 The incentive mechanism will operate in the following way:

-the mechanism carries forward AGN’s incremental efficiency gains (or losses) for five years from the year those gains (or losses) occur;
+the mechanism carries forward Multinet’s incremental efficiency gains (or losses) for five years from the year those gains (or losses) occur;

 annual carryover amounts accrue in each year of the subsequent access arrangement period as the summation of the incremental efficiency gains (or losses) in the immediately prior access arrangement period that are carried forward for five years or less into the year; and

-the annual carryover amounts are added to AGN’s total revenue in each year of the subsequent access arrangement period.
-If necessary, the annual efficiency gain (or loss) is carried forward into the access arrangement period commencing 1 January 2023 until it has been retained by the Service Provider for a period of five years.
+the annual carryover amounts are added to Multinet’s total revenue in each year of the subsequent access arrangement period.
+If necessary, the annual efficiency gain (or loss) is carried forward into the access arrangement period commencing 1 July 2028 until it has been retained by the Service Provider for a period of five years.

-The incremental efficiency gain (loss) for 2018 will be estimated using calculated using:
+The incremental efficiency gain (loss) for 2023/24 will be calculated using:

 I2023/24 = (F2023/24 - A2023/24) – [(FHY2023 - AHY2023) - (F2022 - A2022)/2] – [(F2022 - A2022) - (F2021 - A2021)]